About the Journal

 Peer Review Process

 The views of our contributors are their own and do not necessarily represent those of Canadian Food Studies.
 Authors are solely responsible for all content submitted.
-By submitting material to Canadian Food Studies, contributors assume full legal liability for any and all matters which may arise due to the publication of their content (e.g., plagiarism, libel, slander, data falsification, etc.).
-Canadian Food Studies also does not assume any liability for content on web sites which link to or from this site.
+By submitting material to Canadian Food Studies, contributors assume full legal liability for any and all matters that may arise due to the publication of their content (e.g., plagiarism, libel, slander, data falsification, etc.) Canadian Food Studies does not assume any liability for content on websites linked to or from the journal.